 The Carli Creek project is a 15-acre water quality facility along the Clackamas River.
-When completed, this project will reduce surface water pollutants originating from the surrounding industrial area.
+This project reduces surface water pollutants originating from the surrounding industrial area.

 - E. coli

-The project will also include erosion control and habitat structures for the benefit of fish and aquatic wildlife.
+The project also includes erosion control and habitat structures for the benefit of fish and aquatic wildlife.

 - a meandering channel with pools in and along nearly 1,700 linear feet of Carli Creek